evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor_Performance/_index.md

 ---
 title: Volvo EX90 Twin Motor Performance
 linktitle: "EX90 Twin Motor Performance"
 description: "Volvo EX90 Twin Motor Performance is an all-electric SUV with a WLTP range of up to 580 km (361 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true